cchudzicki-ocw-testing/20.219-january-iap-2015/content/pages/instructor-insights/_index.md

-_In the following short videos, Elizabeth Choe and three guest lecturers describe various aspects of how they taught \_20.219 Becoming the Next Bill Nye_.\_
+_In the following short videos, Elizabeth Choe and three guest lecturers describe various aspects of how they taught_ 20.219 Becoming the Next Bill Nye.

 - {{% resource_link f079282d-f10a-bc02-5d05-341dd52e2d8a "Inspiration for the Course and Intended Learning outcomes" %}}
 - {{% resource_link b4aab433-321e-3c46-9c8e-3cd78eb0c343 "Teaching as a Team" %}}